tyconsulting/blog.tyang.github.io/_posts/2015-06-24-automating-opsmgr-part-1-introducing-opsmgrextended-powershell-sma-module.md

 <strong>MP development can get very hard, and there are not many good MP developers out there.</strong>

-Most of the SCOM administrators in your organisation would fall into the “IT Pro” category.
+Most of the SCOM administrators in your organisation would fall into the "IT Pro" category.
 MP development can get very complicated and definitely a skillset more suitable for developers  rather than IT Pro’s.
 There are simply not many MP developers out there.
 I’ve been heavily involved in the OpsMgr community for few years now, I can confidently state that if I don’t know ALL the good MP developers in the OpsMgr community, I think I know most of them.
 So trust me when I say there are not many around.
 Sometimes, I would imagine, world would be a better place if MP Development skills are as popular as ConfigMgr OSD skills (which pretty much every System Center specialist I know has got that written down on their CV’s).

 <strong>It is hard to learn MP development</strong>

 I’m not saying this skill is very hard to learn.
-But I don’t believe there are enough good &amp; structured materials for people who wants to pick up this skill.
+But I don’t believe there are enough good & structured materials for people who wants to pick up this skill.
 When I started writing management packs, I was really struggling in the beginning.
 My friend and fellow Melbourne based MVP <a href="https://twitter.com/orinthomas" target="_blank">Orin Thomas</a> once said to me, that he believes if you want people to start using your products, you need to make sure you invest heavily in developing trainings.
 I think what Orin said was spot on.
 I believe this is one of the main reasons that there are not many good MP developers around.

 <strong>Too many toolsets</strong>

 For beginners, you can use the OpsMgr operational console to write some really basic management pack elements.
 Most of the OpsMgr specialist who claims they can write management packs probably would use either the OpsMgr 2007 R2 Authoring Console, or the 3rd party product Silect MPAuthor.
 They are user-friendly, GUI based authoring tools and there are relatively easy to learn.
 Then for seasoned MP developers, they would normally use Visual Studio Authoring Extension (VSAE) – which is just a extension in Visual Studio, no GUI, you need to REALLY understand the management pack XML schema to be able to use this tool. not to mention Visual Studio is not free (Using it to author MPs for commercial purpose or for large organisations does not qualify you for using the free Community edition).
-It is hard to explain when someone completely new in this area ask me “what tool do people use to write management packs?”
+It is hard to explain when someone completely new in this area ask me "what tool do people use to write management packs?"

 <strong>How about PowerShell?</strong>

 Most IT Pros should by now already very familiar with Windows PowerShell.
 Wouldn’t it be nice if I can use PowerShell to create OpsMgr monitors and rules?
-For example, if I need to monitor a Windows service, how about use a cmdlet like “New-ServiceMonitor” to create this service monitor in my OpsMgr management group?
+For example, if I need to monitor a Windows service, how about use a cmdlet like "New-ServiceMonitor" to create this service monitor in my OpsMgr management group?

 Well, this is one of the areas I’m trying to cover in the OpsMgrExtended module.